The Enrichment Pipeline

 - contradictory versions

-- poor local governance of the corpus
+- poor local governance of the library

 It is a quality amplifier, not a substitute for source curation.